Keeping equipment cool

 This begins with the simulation of the thermal behavior of individual components such as processors, chips, LEDs or IGBTs.
 Depending on output, design and the materials used, heat generation can vary here, too, and can play a vital role in the placement of components within the device.

-6SigmaET, now part of Cadence imports all the details of your individual components from your CAD data and combines them with the available datasheet values and a comprehensive material library.
+CelsiusEC (known as 6SigmaET) imports all the details of your individual components from your CAD data and combines them with the available datasheet values and a comprehensive material library.
 Components can be modeled accurately thanks to intelligent parametric specification, allowing for a realistic simulation of the heat generated.

 This gives you the basis for an efficient thermal design – realistic and reliable.